Siamul/PhotoStylist/README.md

 # PhotoStylist
-This repository contains the code for the paper "PhotoStylist: Altering the Style of Photos based on the Connotations of Texts" accepted in PAKDD 2021.
+This repository contains the code for the paper "PhotoStylist: Altering the Style of Photos based on the Connotations of Texts" published in PAKDD 2021.
+The paper can be found here: https://doi.org/10.1007/978-3-030-75762-5_51

 The implementation is done using Tensorflow.

 You have to download the weights in the link: https://drive.google.com/file/d/1ZdS6fe11aaVzhbrc5fyLOvuyAeOLG0pd/view?usp=sharing and extract it to "weights/" folder.

 You have to download the MVSO dataset and update the location in the code.
-We have provided a toy dataset that is able to run the code for the content.jpg and style.txt provided.
+Or, you could make a toy dataset with images according to different ANPs and supply it to the model.

 The instructions below show you how to run the code.